Real Estate Information

 Statistics provided by the Pikes Peak REALTORS Service Corp., or it’s PPMLS

-Here are some highlights from the March 2022 PPAR report:
+Here are some highlights from the August 2022 PPAR report.

-In El Paso County, the average days on the market for single family/patio homes was a very low 11.
-For condo/townhomes it was 14.
+In El Paso County, the average days on the market for single family/patio homes was 17.
+For condo/townhomes it was 11.

-In Teller County, the average days on the market for single family/patio homes was 22 and the sales/list price was 100.9%.
-For Teller County condo/townhomes the average days on the market was 14 and the sales to list price was 101.1%.
+In Teller County, the average days on the market for single family/patio homes was 17 and the sales/list price was 99.9%.

 Please click here to view the detailed 10-page report, including charts.
 If you have any questions about the report or to find out how it relates to your individual situation, just give me a call.